-This outstanding corps of volunteers is joined by a dedicated and capable National Office staff-Kyle Dobbeck, Paul Florek, Nora Hamme, Julia Harbo, Linda Kiemel, Jenny R. Kuhlmann, Tracy L. Maraney, Stacy A. McMahon, Erin Moscony, Lindsey N. Nikithser, Lisa A. Ostrich, Ben Thompson, and Sarah Yount.
-As the number of accredited institutional members has grown, so has the work of the staff and the services to NASD over the years.
-Staff is focused on carrying out the daily work of the Association, developing new and refining old systems, assisting the burgeoning number of institutions seeking accreditation for the first time, and consulting with those seeking renewal of Membership.
+This outstanding corps of volunteers is joined by a dedicated and capable National Office staff-Kyle Dobbeck, Erin Fiorelli, Paul Florek, Nora Hamme, Julia Harbo, Linda Kiemel, Jenny R. Kuhlmann, Tracy L. Maraney, Stacy A. McMahon, Lisa A. Ostrich, Ben Thompson, and Sarah Yount.
+To support the work of accredited institutional members, the work of the staff and the services to NASD over the years have grown.
+Staff is focused on carrying out the daily work of the Association, developing new and refining old systems, assisting institutions seeking accreditation for the first time, and consulting with those seeking renewal of Membership.
 The staff is diligent in its efforts to assist and serve the institutions, and to carry out the responsibilities of NASD effectively.